preet18/smartapi-java/README.md

 # Smart API 1.0 Java client
 The official Java client for communicating with [Smart API Connect API](https://smartapi.angelbroking.com).
+It's from Angel Broking.

 Smart API is a set of REST-like APIs that expose many capabilities required to build a complete investment and trading platform.
 Execute orders in real time, manage user portfolio, stream live market data (WebSockets), and more, with the simple HTTP API collection.